 Program overview

 The Bachelor of Arts in Psychology at UNB is designed to explore the science of human thought, behavior, and emotion.
 This program delves into various aspects of psychology, applying its knowledge to enhance lives and alleviate suffering.
-Students will engage in a comprehensive study of psychological principles, preparing them for a range of career opportunities in the field.
+Students will engage in a comprehensive study of psychological principles, preparing them for diverse career paths in the field.

 Program structure

 The Bachelor of Arts in Psychology program at UNB offers a well-rounded education with a focus on experiential learning.
-The program is structured to provide students with both theoretical knowledge and practical skills.
+The program is structured to provide students with a solid foundation in psychological theories and practices.

 Key features of the program include: